jrfnl/clearPHP/_rules/good-practices/no-deep-definitions.md

 #### Options

 * Constants: they may be included in this rule, when constants are used to represent literal values.
-When they are used for state, like use-once-only functions, this option must be used.
+When they are used for state, like use-only-once functions, this option must be used.